Choker: Modern fashion

-In recent years, chokers have been popular with a number of celebrities, including Gwyneth Paltrow, who wore one to the 1999 Academy Awards.
+In the modern era, chokers have been popular with some celebrities, including Gwyneth Paltrow, who wore one to the 1999 Academy Awards.
 Paris Hilton wore three inches of Swarovski around her neck in 2002.
 Rihanna has also been featured wearing chokers.

-In the 2010s, the choker became a popular fashion among transgender women, due not only to its association with femininity, but also because of its potential to hide the Adam's apple without performing a tracheal shave.
+In the 2010s, the choker became a popular fashion among transgender women, due not only to its association with femininity but also because of its potential to hide the Adam's apple without performing a tracheal shave.